Leadership & Governance

 CEO: Angela Such DipHE MBACP

-Angela was appointed in January 2013.
+Angela was appointed in January 2013 to lead and manage the charity.
 She is a qualified counsellor and leads the Alternatives counselling team, as well having active involvement within it.
-In addition, Angela has been responsible for the growth and the many fundraising successes that Alternatives has seen in recent years – including the opening and running of the mother and baby shop in Clarendon Road, Watford and the launch of the Baby Box project.
+In addition, Angela has been responsible for the growth and the many fundraising successes and other initiatives that Alternatives has seen in recent years – including the opening and running of the mother and baby shop in Clarendon Road, Watford and the launch of the Baby Box project.

 When asked about her motivation for the cause, Angela said: “Sadly, pregnancy and motherhood is not a time of joy and excitement for everyone.
 It is a tremendously painful time for some.
 The recognition of this fact – combined with the lack of dedicated services for those needing compassionate pregnancy-related care – gives me great passion for this charity and it is a pleasure to lead it.”